-- The homeowner’s/renter’s insurance – These policies allow you to add the value of expensive items such as jewelry to your coverage, and are able to cover engagement rings stolen or damaged in accidents.
+- The homeowner’s/renter’s insurance – These policies allow you to add the value of expensive items such as jewelry to your coverage and are able to cover engagement rings stolen or damaged in accidents.
 However, this option does not insure you in case you lose the ring while cleaning the toilet.

 - Actual value policies – These policies are quite simple – they pay you the value of the ring minus its depreciation.
 For example, a ring that cost you $2,000 may be worth $1,500 after a few years – or money that will be paid to you in case of theft or loss.

 - Replacement insurance policies – In this policy, you are entitled to a refund of the market value of the ring you bought.
 For example, if you bought a ring with a gold band and a diamond with a perfect cut and clarity, the insurance company will pay you the current going price for a ring like that.
-These policies are very interesting because of possible appreciation of gold and diamond prices.
+These policies are very interesting because of the possible appreciation of gold and diamond prices.

 A Final Word